karthikprakash1997/sales_transcript_openAI/README.md

 Note: The codebase also contains a folder called transcipt which have some demo transripts being generated for various temperatures 0, 1, 0.85

+Open AI usage: Open ai has been used at a minimal level especially in adding boilder plate code for storing chat history and also in test cases, since llama index is new framework the openAI is not aware of that, with respect to the prompts i refered to my notes from deeplearning.ai prompt engineering course.